 The Menagerie: The Best Classes And The Chest Glitch Farm

 Once you’ve obtained more runes and unlocked more slots for your Chalice of Opulence, you can continue farming the Menagerie to your heart’s content.
 There also seems to be a trick as noted by Reddit user Pill_Dickle_RS.
 After receiving your reward from the chest, you can go through the doorway behind it.
 Follow the corridor as it loops around until you see “The Menagerie” pop up on the lower left side of your screen — this means you’ve changed zones.

 Open up your pursuits tab quickly and then your Chalice of Opulence.
 Slot a new rune and make your way back to the chest.
 Voila!
 You’ll get a new reward.
 Keep going back and forth, slotting a new rune each time, to get the drops that you want.
-If you’re fast, you can get four or five extra drops.
+If you’re fast, you can get four or five extra drops in one Menagerie run.
 These can include the following:

 - guns or armor pieces with curated rolls/fully-masterworked

 - guns or armor pieces with mods or masterwork upgrades (can be dismantled for those mods or masterwork cores)

 - 500 Imperials – these seem to have a 25 to 30 percent drop chance whenever you open the Menagerie chest

 As for the classes, given that a majority of players running Menagerie in the first week will still be below 720 PL, you’re going to need the following:

 - Warlocks (lots of Warlocks) – having a Warlock with Well of Radiance and several with Nova Bomb (while wearing Skull of Dire Ahamkara) would be amazing for several Menagerie encounters

 - Hunters – those using Blade Barrage (with Shards of Galanor) or tether (Orpheus Rigs) would also be invaluable